ARC-code/collex-wp/README.md

 # Collex

+This is the plugin for ARC node websites that run entirely off of Wordpress.
+It allows a Wordpress site to communicate with the ARC catalog as hosted on [Corpora](https://github.com/bptarpley/corpora).

 Note: Not to be confused with the legacy Ruby-on-Rails app for ARC nodes.
 This is a Wordpress plugin intended to enable scholarly engagement with the ARC Catalog from within an ARC node environment.